uberspot/OpenTriviaQA/README.md

 url: [https://github.com/uberspot/OpenTriviaQA](https://github.com/uberspot/OpenTriviaQA)

-I searched around some years ago and couldn't find any publicly available dataset of trivia questions so some were gathered and split in categories for public usage.
+I searched around some years ago and couldn't find any publicly available dataset of trivia questions so some were gathered and split a bit crudely in categories for public usage.

 The general format of the files is: